Fiber product homotopy method for multiparameter eigenvalue problems: Acknowledgment

 \section{Acknowledgment}

+We thank the anonymous reviewer for very pertinent comments and helpful suggestions.
 The work in this article is generously supported by DARPA D15AP00109 and NSF IIS 1546413.
 LHL is supported by a DARPA Director's Fellowship and the Eckhardt Faculty Fund.
-JIR is supported by a University of Chicago Provost Postdoctoral Scholarship.